 Lamb, Saag (Spinach) and Aloo (Potato) Curry

-Rich in vitamin A (for a healthy immune system, skin and eyes); vitamin K (for healthy nervous system and strong bones), it is also anti-inflammatory, anti-cancer and rich in iron.
-Lamb being the best source of iron and is also bursting with essential amino acids, necessary to keep our entire bodies in excellent working condition.
+This curry is rich in vitamin A (for a healthy immune system, skin and eyes); vitamin K (for healthy nervous system and strong bones), it's anti-inflammatory, anti-cancer and rich in iron.
+Lamb is also bursting with essential amino acids, necessary to keep our entire bodies in excellent working condition.

 Serves family of 4.
 Total preparation and cooking time: 1hour 50mins.
 Suitable for freezing